MKAbdElrahman/MKAbdElrahman.github.io/content/posts/head-first-architecture-dimensions.md

 ## Reference

 Head First Software Architecture: A Learner's Guide to Architectural Thinking by Mark Andrew Richards, Neal Ford, and Raju Gandhi

+**Note: I took these note while reading "Head First Software Architecture: A Learner's Guide to Architectural Thinking by Mark Andrew Richards, Neal Ford, and Raju Gandhi".
+I also used AI to clean it.**